tanchiawei/Kilobyte-dcap/README.md

 aditionally, you can specify a text file name to write out the output log analysis to.
 An exmample of a valid command will be given below:

-sudo python3 ./dcap -bae exporfile.txt
+sudo python3 ./dcap -bae exportfile.txt

 ## Dependencies